damo-maker/HackingWithSwift/projects/NSUserDefaults/README.md

 # NSUserDefaults: Project 12
-This project has a bug.
-It crashes when you click on the UIPicker button, throwing a SIGABRT warning.
-You cannot open the photo library in the app and I do not know if an outlet is the problem?
-I have checked and they all seem to be connected?
+This project accesses the Photo library in iOS and can change an images label name and save it and the image using NSUserDefaults.